nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![MainLogicSequenceDiagram](diagrams/diagram_images/MainLogicSequenceDiagram.png)

-:information_source: The lifeline for `Ui`, `Parser`, and `Command`, should end at the destroy marker.
+:information_source: The lifelines for `Ui`, `Parser`, and `Command`, should end at the destroy marker.
 However, due to a limitation of PlantUML, the three lifelines reach the end of the diagram.

 ### Add Command